wiz0u/WTelegramClient/EXAMPLES.md

 var resolved = await client.Contacts_ResolveUsername("MyEch0_Bot"); // username without the @
 await client.SendMessageAsync(resolved, "/start");
 ```
-*Note: This also works if the @username points to a channel/group, but you must already have joined that channel before posting there.
+*Note: This also works if the @username points to a channel/group, but you must already have joined that channel before sending a message to it.
 If the username is invalid/unused, the API call raises an exception.*

 <a name="msg-by-phone"></a>